hp0404/kml-parser/README.md

 # kml-parser

-A library for parsing KML files.
+A library for parsing KML files with BeautifulSoup.
+It's much simpler than `fastkml` and parses documents for you.

 ## Installation